Harshani00/Portfolio_Tracker/README.md

 ## Assumptions or Limitations

 - **API Rate Limiting**:
   The Finnhub API has a rate limit of 30 requests per second.
 Due to this limitation, the application cannot display separate portfolios for each user simultaneously.
-Instead, all portfolios are aggregated, which may lead to delays in fetching stock prices if the number of requests exceeds the allowed limit.
+Instead, all portfolios are aggregated and shown together, ensuring that the number of requests does not exceed the allowed limit.